-Members: Christopher L. Coleman (Chair) The Corporate Governance and Nominating Committee assists the Board in identifying qualified individuals for service as directors of the Company and as Board committee members, evaluates incumbent directors before recommending renomination, and recommends all such approved candidates to the Board for appointment or nomination to the Company's stockholders.
-The Sonya E. Medina Anthony M. Sanfilippo Corporate Governance and Nominating Committee selects as candidates for appointment or nomination individuals of high personal and professional integrity and ability who can contribute to the Board's effectiveness in serving the interests of the Company's stockholders.
+The Corporate Governance and Nominating Committee assists the Board in identifying qualified individuals for service as directors of the Company and as Board committee members, evaluates incumbent directors before recommending renomination, and recommends all such approved candidates to the Board for appointment or nomination to the Company's stockholders.
+The Corporate Governance and Nominating Committee selects as candidates for appointment or nomination individuals of high personal and professional integrity and ability who can contribute to the Board's effectiveness in serving the interests of the Company's stockholders.
 The Corporate Governance and Nominating Committee recommended the nomination of all nine incumbent directors for re-election to the Board at the Annual Meeting.

-Meetings in Fiscal 2021: 6 In addition, the Committee develops and monitors the process for evaluating Board effectiveness, oversees the development and administration of the Company's corporate governance policies and the Company's compliance program with respect to the Company's Code of Ethics and Business Conduct.
+In addition, the Committee develops and monitors the process for evaluating Board effectiveness, oversees the development and administration of the Company's corporate governance policies and the Company's compliance program with respect to the Company's Code of Ethics and Business Conduct.
 It also reviews and approves matters pertaining to possible conflicts of interest and related person transactions.
 See the discussion under "Approval of Related Person Transactions" below.
 The Committee oversees the Company's commitment to corporate values and policies regarding diversity, equity and inclusion ("DEI").
-To fulfill this mandate, the Committee provides oversight of the Company's human resources compliance programs, including policies and policies regarding DEI and culture.
+To fulfill this mandate, the Committee provides oversight of the Company's human resources compliance programs, including policies and procedures for monitoring discrimination and harassment, as well as the Company's strategies and policies regarding DEI and culture.
 The Corporate Governance and Nominating Committee also is responsible for consideration of, and reporting to the full Board on, governance matters, including the Company's initiatives on sustainability and environmental, social and governance ("ESG") matters, ESG reporting, and public policy matters.